Our Physicians and Our Community

 Reducing The Cost Of Patient Care

 CCACO will coordinate the care of our Medicare Fee-for-Service patients by referring patients to specialists within our network who share in CCACO's mission of reducing costs and improving care.
 Physicians within the network may share information and avoid duplicating services to reduce unnecessary costs and improve the quality of patient care.
+However, Medicare Fee-for-Service patients are not restricted to seeing physicians within the CCACO network.
 Another key element of our approach to controlling costs of care is to avoid unnecessary emergency room visits and hospitalizations.
 We will also work to encourage appropriate use of certain services that have high utilization in the Chinese community, such as pain management, rehabilitation, and radiology services.

 Improving Quality Of Care